cloudchip-io/cloudchip-iot-arduino-sdk/README.md

 # Cloudchip IoT Arduino Libraries

 * Cloudchip website : http://iot.cloudchip.in
-* Written by Narsimulu Cinasi for Cloudchip Technologies Pvt.
-Ltd.
+* Written by Narsimulu Cinasi for Cloudchip IoT Platform
 * This is a library for the Cloudchip-IoT Platform

 **Note:**